Free disability insurance quotes in minutes

 • Savings: If you have significant savings, you may be able to get by with less in disability insurance benefits.

-How to calculate your benefits period for disability insurance
+How to calculate your disability insurance benefits period

 If you’re near retirement age and you have lots of money saved away, you may only need a short benefits period to ensure you won’t eat into your existing savings if the worst happens.

-But usually choosing a benefits period that lasts up to age 65 is the best option for protection if you’re still in the beginning or middle of your career.
+But usually choosing a benefits period that lasts up to age 65 is the best option if you’re still in the beginning or middle of your career and you anticipate many more years of earning.

 You might want to consider dropping disability insurance or lowering your benefits once you’re close to retiring, assuming you have enough money saved up to support yourself without a job, or no longer have dependents or debt.

-Most disability insurance policies last until you’re 67 years old, so if you only have a couple of years until you retire, you can cancel your coverage and invest the extra money you would have used to pay your disability insurance premiums.
+Some disability insurance policies last until you’re 67 years old, so if you only have a few years left before retirement, you can cancel your coverage and invest the extra money you would have used to pay your disability insurance premiums.

 How is the cost of long-term disability insurance calculated?